wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 present proposal, but it would likely require an additional instruction and some way to identify stacks by name.

+SL: TODO: spell out the details of the design we sketched (Andreas, Luke, Sam)

-### Shift/Reset or Control/Prompt as an Alternative Basis
+### Control/Prompt as an Alternative Basis

-An alternative to typed continuations is to use more classical delimited continuations arising from operators such as shift/reset and control/prompt.
-As seen in the examples section shift/reset can be viewed as a special instance of our proposal with a single control tag `shift` and a handler for each `reset`.
+An alternative to typed continuations is to use more classical delimited continuations via operators such as shift/reset and control/prompt.
+As seen in the examples section control/prompt can be viewed as a special instance of our proposal with a single control tag `control` and a handler for each `prompt`.
 Thus every non-local control flow abstraction has to be codified via a single control tag, which makes static typing considerably more difficult.

+SL: The following is not really true: answer-type modification makes the type system more expressive, but it's perfectly sound to consider rules that preclude answer-type modification.

-In order to preserve static type-safety, operators like shift/reset require something like *answer-type modification*, which would be a fairly profound addition to the Wasm type system [Danvy&Filinski'89, Cong et al. '21].
+In order to preserve static type-safety, operators like shift/reset and control/prompt require something like *answer-type modification*, which would be a fairly profound addition to the Wasm type system [Danvy&Filinski'89, Cong et al. '21].

 ### Tail-resumptive Handlers

+SL: the business about constant-time dispatch is perhaps only relevant for tail-resumptive handlers, as in the general case one has to construct the continuation, which may take linear time anyway.

 A handler is said to be *tail-resumptive* if the handler invokes the continuation in tail-position in every control tag clause.
 The